Taliban: Afghan Civil War (1992–1996)

 In April 1992, after the fall of the Soviet-backed régime of Mohammad Najibullah, many Afghan political parties agreed on a peace and power-sharing agreement, the Peshawar Accord, which created the Islamic State of Afghanistan and appointed an interim government for a transitional period.
 Gulbuddin Hekmatyar's Hezb-e Islami Gulbuddin, Hezbe Wahdat, and Ittihad-i Islami did not participate.
 The state was paralysed from the start, due to rival groups contending for total power over Kabul and Afghanistan.

 Hekmatyar's Hezb-e Islami Gulbuddin party refused to recognise the interim government, and in April infiltrated Kabul to take power for itself, thus starting this civil war.
 In May, Hekmatyar started attacks against government forces and Kabul.
 Hekmatyar received operational, financial and military support from Pakistan's ISI.
 With that help, Hekmatyar's forces were able to destroy half of Kabul.
-Iran assisted the Hezbe Wahdat forces of Abdul Ali Mazari.
+Iran assisted the Hezbe Wahdat forces of Abdul-Ali Mazari.
 Saudi Arabia supported the Ittihad-i Islami faction.
 The conflict between these militias also escalated into war.

 Due to this sudden initiation of civil war, working government departments, police units or a system of justice and accountability for the newly created Islamic State of Afghanistan did not have time to form.
 Atrocities were committed by individuals inside different factions.
 Ceasefires, negotiated by representatives of the Islamic State's newly appointed Defense Minister Ahmad Shah Massoud, President Sibghatullah Mojaddedi and later President Burhanuddin Rabbani (the interim government), or officials from the International Committee of the Red Cross (ICRC), commonly collapsed within days.
 The countryside in northern Afghanistan, parts of which were under the control of Defense Minister Massoud, remained calm and some reconstruction took place.
 The city of Herat under the rule of Islamic State ally Ismail Khan also witnessed relative calm.
 Meanwhile, southern Afghanistan was neither under the control of foreign-backed militias nor the government in Kabul, but was ruled by local leaders such as Gul Agha Sherzai and their militias.

 History

-1994

-The Taliban are a movement of religious students (talib) from the Pashtun areas of eastern and southern Afghanistan who were educated in traditional Islamic schools.
-There were also Tajik and Uzbek students, demarking them from the more ethnic-centric mujahideen groups "which played a key role in the Taliban's rapid growth and success."